top of page

 Trustee

 With a background in financial management, I have more than twenty years of experience working within the charity and public sector.
 I have held various senior leadership positions, and more recently, work with a variety of not for profit organisations providing strategic business planning, coaching and interim director support through my own consultancy, SSCBM.
-I am passionate about supporting Charity CEOs and Senior Teams with the pipes and plumbing of organisations, helping the purpose, plan, process and people of their organisation to thrive from the inside out.

 My happy place is skiing!